sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 ### Breaking out of layouts

-The root layout applies to every page of your app — if omitted, it defaults to `<slot />`.
+The root layout applies to every page of your app — if omitted, it defaults to `{@render children()}`.
 If you want some pages to have a different layout hierarchy than the rest, then you can put your entire app inside one or more groups _except_ the routes that should not inherit the common layouts.

 In the example above, the `/admin` route does not inherit either the `(app)` or `(marketing)` layouts.